 The settings to import and sync data from your model are listed below:

-Event Name: Enter the event name which should be sent for all the events to the downstream destinations, as shown:
+Event Name: Enter the event name which should be sent for all events to the downstream destinations:

-You can also send different event names by enabling the lookup event name by column setting and specifying the column name which should be used to set the event name in the Event Name field, as shown:
+You can also send different event names by enabling the lookup event name by column setting and specifying the column name which should be used to set the event name in the Event Name field:

 Choose user identifier: Choose atleast one user identifier from user_id and anonymous_id from the dropdown.

 You can also preview the data snippet which RudderStack will send to the destination.
 All the resulting columns from running the model’s query are selected by default.
 However, you can choose to retain specific columns by searching and selecting/deselecting them.
-Finally, preview the resulting JSON on the right, as shown:
+Finally, preview the resulting JSON on the right:

-You can also use the Add Constant option to add a constant key-value pair which is always sent in the JSON payload, as shown:
+You can also use the Add Constant option to add a constant key-value pair which is always sent in the JSON payload:

-The new constant will appear in the table and also in the JSON preview inside the traits, as shown:
+The new constant will appear in the table and also in the JSON preview inside the traits:

-You can also use the dot notation to define a constant, as shown:
+You can also use the dot notation to define a constant: